Hooked on a Feeling (song): Blue Swede version

 Blue Swede's version reached No. 1 on the US Billboard Hot 100 chart in April 1974; Billboard ranked it as the No. 20 song for 1974.
 There is a popular misconception in Sweden that it reached number one the same day ABBA won the Eurovision Song Contest with "Waterloo".
 "Hooked on a Feeling" also entered the top 10 in Australia, Canada, and New Zealand.
 In 1992, the song appeared on the soundtrack to the American crime film Reservoir Dogs.
-Following this appearance, the song charted in Iceland, reaching No. 2 in March 1993.
+Following that appearance, the song charted in Iceland, reaching No. 2 in March 1993.
 In August 2014, the song charted in the United Kingdom for the first time, reaching No. 90.

 Record World said that "the opening hook will have buyers crying for the 'oogah chugga' record."

 Personnel

 Personnel, according to the liner notes of the 2004 compilation album Skifs Hits!